 Email templates are private by default, however, clicking the padlock icon on the template will allow it to be shared your team.

-Templates that have been shared with you by your team members will appeared underneath the ones you created.
+Templates that have been shared with you by your team members will appear underneath the ones you created.

 Other Privacy Questions